ubernostrum/django-registration/docs/settings.rst

    A :class:`bool` indicating whether registration of new accounts is currently permitted.

-   A default of `True` is assumed when this setting is not supplied, so specifying it is optional unless you want to temporarily close registration (in which case, set it to `False`).
+   A default of :data:`True` is assumed when this setting is not supplied, so specifying it is optional unless you want to temporarily close registration (in which case, set it to :data:`False`).

    Used by: